samueldeotti/todo-list/README.md

-# Fullstack Project - Samuel Deotti
+# Todo List Fullstack Application

 This project aims to develop a fullstack application for a todo list platform.
 Users can login, add, view, edit, and remove a task, from their list.
 The application includes both a front-end and a back-end, with API for user and tasks management.